pydio/cells-client/README.md

 Cells Client a.k.a `cec` works like standard command line tools like **ls**, **scp**, etc.  Using the `cec` command, you can list, download and upload directly to your remote Cells server.

+The v4 version of this tools is meant to be used with a remote Cells server that is also at version v4+, please rather use cells-client v2 if your server is older (but you really should update your Cells server!).

 ## Usage

 Use the `cec --help` command to know about available commands.
 Below are a few interesting ones for manipulating files: